SwimOrDieSoftware/WordpressContestCodePlugin/README.txt

 The free version has the following features:

-* User-facing contest form that can be easily customized
+* Front-end contest form that can be easily customized
 * Admin area to manage contest codes with the ability to import codes
 * Admin area to view and export contestants